vpolda/Engineering-Blog/_posts/2024-12-30-Understanding-VDMA-and-PS-interactions.md

  - Understand what the PS is capable, what is memory mapped already?
  - Focus on defining what your software on the PS must be capable of
  - Walk through the examples and tests for the software with a test hardware setup (ie. Loopback)
+ - Understand valid DDR ranges for storing your video data

 # Conclusion